 - C.1 Referenced Publications.
 The documents or portions thereof listed in this annex are referenced within the informational sections of this standard and are not part of the requirements of this document unless also listed in Chapter 2 for other reasons. - C.1.1 NFPA Publications.
 National Fire Protection Association, 1 Batterymarch Park, Quincy, MA 02169-7471.

-NFPA 30, Flammable and Combustible Liquids Code, 2003 edition.
-NFPA 77, Recommended Practice on Static Electricity, 2007 edition.
+NFPA 30, Flammable and Combustible Liquids Code, 2015 edition.

+NFPA 58, Liquefied Petroleum Gas Code, 2017 edition.

+NFPA 77, Recommended Practice on Static Electricity, 2014 edition.

 C.1.2 Other Publications.